 9. Tweet Cute by Emma Lord

 10. Love from Mecca to Medina by S. K. Ali

 Have you read any of these?
-Do you give away books even if you enjoyed them?
-How do you decide when it’s time?
-Let me know in the comments and be sure to leave me a link to your own TTT post, so I can visit.
+Can you think of any other books where the characters interact with the title on the cover?
+Let me know in the comments and be sure to leave me a link to your own TTT post, so I can visit!

 Can’t-Wait Wednesday is a weekly meme hosted by Tressa @ Wishful Endings where bloggers share which upcoming releases they’re most looking forward to.
 Join us every Wednesday and watch your TBR list multiply.

 I was on the look out for some new romance novels to add to my TBR recently and came across a lot of really tempting novels.
 I have a full roster of reading material the next month and a half, but I am contemplating a fantasy/romance centered November.
 One book that really stood out on my search was Celestine Martin’s upcoming release, Witchful Thinking, which I could not resist adding to my TBR.
 It sounds like it has just the right blend of magic and romance.
 Cover is linked to Goodreads.

 September 27, 2022

 Lucinda Caraway loves living in Freya Grove, the mystic seaside town where charms, hexes, and magical beings of all kinds are the norm.
 She spends her days teaching high school history and her nights reading tea leaves and tending to her conjure garden.
 It’s a good life . . . but she can’t stop wishing for more.